My shopping cart

 Postpartum thyroiditis, which refers to thyroid abnormalities that develop within a year of birth, is extremely common, affecting over 20% of new mothers.
 It is also more prevalent in women with type-1 diabetes.
 While thyroid function typically resumes between 12-18 months postpartum, 20-40% of women are susceptible to developing hypothyroidism permanently .

 In many cases, it can be difficult to diagnose thyroid issues after birth because many of the symptoms are similar to what a new mom typically experiences: fatigue, depression, difficulty losing weight, hair loss.

 This is why if you experience any symptoms, it is important to rule out thyroid issues through blood work.

 While many providers only check for TSH and T4 levels, getting the full panel is extremely beneficial, especially for those who are pregnant or planning for a pregnancy.
 Why?
-Because studies show that up to 50% of women who have elevated antithyroid antibodies in the first trimester of pregnancy experience postpartum thyroiditis .
+Because studies show that if you have high levels of antithyroid antibodies before or during pregnancy, you are much more likely to develop thyroid issues postpartum.
+OR Up to 50% of women who have elevated antithyroid antibodies in the first trimester of pregnancy experience postpartum thyroiditis .

 Ask your provider for the following tests:

 There are a lot of complex processes involved with our thyroid, so always consult a specialist if you have concerns or questions.
 Addressing thyroid abnormalities early, especially if you are planning for pregnancy, is important to prevent complications that could arise, and being aware of any issues can help your recovery and postpartum.